CookEditors/NOS/_posts/2016-08-29-more-devices.md

 >Taking a piece of paper, I jotted down the leading causes of suspicion as follows:

->Her late disagreement with her uncle, and evident estrangement from him, as testified to by Mr. Harwell.
+>One: Her late disagreement with her uncle, and evident estrangement from him, as testified to by Mr. Harwell.

->The mysterious disappearance of one of the servants of the house.
+>Two: The mysterious disappearance of one of the servants of the house.

->The forcible accusation made by her cousin—over- heard, however, only by Mr. Gryce and myself.
+>Three: The forcible accusation made by her cousin—overheard, however, only by Mr. Gryce and myself.

->Her equivocation in regard to the handkerchief found stained with pistol smut on the scene of the tragedy.
+>Four: Her equivocation in regard to the handkerchief found stained with pistol smut on the scene of the tragedy.

->Her refusal to speak in regard to the paper which she was supposed to have taken from Mr. Leavenworth&#39;s table immediately upon the removal of the body.
+>Five: Her refusal to speak in regard to the paper which she was supposed to have taken from Mr. Leavenworth&#39;s table immediately upon the removal of the body.

->The finding of the library key in her possession.
+>Six: The finding of the library key in her possession.

 >&quot;A dark record,&quot; I involuntarily decided, as I looked it over; but even in doing so began jotting down on the other side of the sheet the following explanatory notes:

->Disagreements and even estrangements between relatives are common.
+>One: Disagreements and even estrangements between relatives are common.
 Cases where such disagreements and estrangements have led to crime, rare.

->The disappearance of Hannah points no more certainly in one direction than another.
+>Two: The disappearance of Hannah points no more certainly in one direction than another.

 >If Mary&#39;s private accusation of her cousin was forcible and convincing, her public declaration that she neither knew nor suspected who might be the author of this crime, was equally so.
 To be sure, the former possessed the advantage of being uttered spontaneously, but it was likewise true that it was spoken under momentary excitement, without foresight of the consequences, and possibly without due consideration of the facts.

->5.
-An innocent man or woman, under the influence of terror, will often equivocate in regard to matters that seem to criminate.
+>Three: An innocent man or woman, under the influence of terror, will often equivocate in regard to matters that seem to criminate.

 Here much of the problem is clearly stated in the first half of the list, and the working out of the solution is definitely indicated in the second part.

-Listed suggestions are more useful in books than in short- stories; for in the former the complexities of the plot are more likely to need occasional rounding up and recalling to view.
+Listed suggestions are more useful in books than in short-stories; for in the former the complexities of the plot are more likely to need occasional rounding up and recalling to view.

 <h6 class="btt"><a href="#top">Back to Top</a></h6>

 ## Worn-out Devices

+### The Stopped Watch
+{: .no_toc}
 A trite and greatly worn device is the watch that stopped presumably when the crime was committed.

 Here is a typical use of this incident quoted from R. Ottolengui&#39;s &quot;The Crime of the Century&quot;: